How to Launch a Beautiful Website from Headless Web Templates

 Let's do it!

 Just like we're used to with other cloud services, you can use the headless CMS for free.
-Kentico Cloud offers a forever free plan called "Starter", which is perfect for smaller websites.
+Kentico Kontent offers a forever free plan called "Starter", which is perfect for smaller websites.
 Some advanced functionalities unlock with higher tier plans and are definitely worth exploring, but that's a different story.
-If you're new to Kentico Cloud, you can create a free account at kenticocloud.com.
+If you're new to Kentico Kontent, you can create a free account at kontent.ai.

 Usually, when you install a CMS, you would hop in and start creating your content.
 However, with the template, we already have a head start thanks to the content in the package.